michaeldexter/occambsd/README.md

 ## Known Issues/To Do

 * v3-beta - bhyve target is tested, Xen is not
-* Lots of 14-CURRENT fallout for both "buildworld" and "userland" approaches
 * Investigate Juniper's static_libpam towards the goal of an optional fully statically-built userland
 * Could have bhyve and Xen-specific kernel configuration files
 * Could add release support to the minimum userland